-The Campolo Center for Ministry prepares students for servant-leadership in the Church, Christian ministries, and the public sphere – for the glory of God and in honor of Dr. Tony Campolo, distinguished Eastern University Professor Emeritus of Sociology.
+The Campolo Center for Ministry prepares students for servant-leadership in the Church, Christian ministries, and the public sphere – for the glory of God and in honor of Dr. Tony Campolo, distinguished Eastern University alumnus and Professor Emeritus of Sociology.

 Christ-centered Community, Spiritual Formation, Ministry Praxis